Cliff Nobles: Biography

-Nobles was born in Grove Hill, Alabama, United States; grew up in Mobile, Alabama; and began singing in high school as a member of a local group, The Delroys.
+Nobles was born in Grove Hill, Alabama, United States; grew up in Mobile, Alabama; and began singing in high school as a member of a local group, the Delroys.
 He moved to Philadelphia and recorded three singles for Atlantic Records, none of which charted.
 While living in a commune in Norristown, Pennsylvania, he formed a group, Cliff Nobles & Co., with bassist Benny Williams, guitarist Bobby Tucker, and drummer Robert Marshall.
 They recorded demos and, with the help of songwriter/record producer Jesse James, landed a recording contract with Phil-L.A. of Soul Records.

 Their second release for the record label was the single "Love Is All Right" b/w "The Horse", which featured the horn section from what would later be known as MFSB.
 "The Horse" was simply an instrumental version of the A-side, and Nobles, who was the lead singer, does not actually play on the track at all.
 Nevertheless, it caught fire at radio stations and became a hit, peaking at number 2 for three weeks on the U.S. Billboard Hot 100 chart in 1968, as well as number 2 on the R&B Singles chart.
-It was held out of the number 1 spot by Herb Alpert's "This Guy's In Love With You".
+It was held out of the number 1 spot by Herb Alpert's "This Guy's in Love with You".
+In Canada, the song reached number 7.
 "The Horse" sold a million copies within three months of release, with the gold disc award from the R.I.A.A. made in August 1968.
-Nobles' record label continued releasing instrumental singles on which Nobles himself did not play a note, though a later single on which Nobles sang narrowly missed the R&B Top 40.
-An album credited to Cliff Nobles & Co., entitled The Horse, was released consisting mostly of instrumentals, and hit number 159 on the Billboard Hot 200 album chart.
+Nobles' record label continued releasing instrumental singles on which Nobles himself did not play a note, though a later single on which Nobles sang narrowly missed the R&B top 40.
+An album credited to Cliff Nobles & Co., entitled The Horse, was released consisting mostly of instrumentals, and hit number 159 on the Billboard 200 albums chart.
+In Canada, a further two singles did make the top 100; "Horse Fever" reached number 94, and "Switch It On" reached number 91.

-After his music career was over, Nobles worked in construction and later in the electricity generation industry.
+After his music career, Nobles worked in construction and later in the electricity generation industry.

-After moving to Norristown, Cliff Nobles had a daughter Yvette Blakeslee (Bradley) in July, 1977.
+After moving to Norristown, Nobles had a daughter, Yvette Blakeslee (Bradley) in July 1977.
 Nobles died in Norristown, Pennsylvania, in October 2008, at the age of 67.